 How to use these to ensure compliance with the CQC?

-- Are they safe?
-Safe: you are protected from abuse and avoidable harm.
+- Safe – Are people protected from abuse and avoidable harm?

 The Keys Lines of Enquiry (KLOES)